Neonatal Abstinence Syndrome

 Almost every drug and medicine passes from the mother’s bloodstream through the placenta

-problems called fetal alcohol spectrum
+Alcohol use can also cause another group of problems called fetal alcohol spectrum

 Who is at risk for neonatal abstinence syndrome?

-Pregnant women who use drugs or drink alcohol put their unborn
+Pregnant women who use psychoactive drugs, smoke, or drink alcohol put their unborn

-babies at risk for

-neonatal abstinence syndrome and other problems.
-Women who use drugs also may be less
+babies at risk for NAS and other problems.
+Women who use drugs also may be less likely

 What are the symptoms of neonatal abstinence syndrome?

-Symptoms of the syndrome may vary depending on:
+Symptoms of NAS may vary depending on:

 as late as 5 to 10 days after birth.

-different for each baby.
+Symptoms may be slightly different for each baby.

 Symptoms of withdrawal in full-term babies may include:

-- Too much crying or high-pitched crying
+Too much crying or high-pitched crying

-- Tight muscle tone
+Tight muscle tone

-- Yawning, stuffy nose, and sneezing
+Yawning, stuffy nose, and sneezing

-- Poor feeding and sucking
+Poor feeding and sucking

-- Vomiting or diarrhea
+Vomiting or diarrhea

-- Fever or unstable temperature
+Fever or unstable temperature